fedorkobak/knowledge/infrastructure/intro.md

 - Continuous monitoring requires setting up the automated collection of the information about the system, including: logs, telemetry and the properties of the underlying infrastructure.
 - Infrastructure as a Code: requires that all infrastructure have to be described in some kind of scripts that can be used for deployment.

+### Continious integration

+Continuous integration is an approach to adding changes to the software.
+Each feature is developed in a separate branch, and the changes are then added to the main code base.
+During the merge attempt the unit tests are applied to the code base with the implemented changes.
+If the tests pass successfully, the new feature is merged into the main code base.

 ### IaC